 A nematicide is a type of chemical pesticide used to kill plant-parasitic nematodes.
 Nematicides have tended to be broad-spectrum toxicants possessing high volatility or other properties promoting migration through the soil.
 Below is the classification of nematicides.
+(Why We Need to Control Nematodes in Soil)

 1.Garlic-derived polysulfide product